tusar-panja/exercise/README.md

 # exercise
 you can use this repo to do some exercise
-This link is added by rahul kulabhi from master branch.
+This line is added by rahul kulabhi from master branch. some modification to previous mistaske.